-There are three exceptionally important benefits associated with using a competitionbased simulation in strategy courses taken by seniors and MBA students:
+There are three exceptionally important benefits associated with using a competition-based simulation in strategy courses taken by seniors and MBA students:

 - A three-pronged text-case-simulation course model delivers significantly more teaching and learning power than the traditional text-case model.
 Using both cases and a strategy simulation to drill students in thinking strategically and applying what they read in the text chapters is a stronger, more effective means of helping them connect theory with practice and develop better business judgment.
 What cases do that a simulation cannot is give class members broad exposure to a variety of companies and industry situations and insight into the kinds of strategy-related problems managers face.
 But what a competition-based strategy simulation does far better than case analysis is thrust class members squarely into an active, hands-on managerial role where they are totally responsible for assessing market conditions, determining how to respond to the actions of competitors, forging a long-term direction and strategy for their company, and making all kinds of operating decisions.
 Because they are held fully accountable for their decisions and their company's performance, co-managers are strongly motivated to dig deeply into company operations, probe for ways to be more cost-efficient and competitive, and ferret out strategic moves and decisions calculated to boost company performance.
-Consequently, incorporating both case assignments and a strategy simulation to develop the skills of class members in thinking strategically and applying the concepts and tools of strategic analysis turns out to be more pedagogically powerful than relying solely on case assignments: there's stronger retention of the lessons learned and better achievement of course learning objectives. - The competitive nature of a strategy simulation arouses positive energy and steps up the whole tempo of the course by a notch or two.
+Consequently, incorporating both case assignments and a strategy simulation to develop the skills of class members in thinking strategically and applying the concepts and tools of strategic analysis turns out to be more pedagogically powerful than relying solely on case assignments: there is stronger retention of the lessons learned and better achievement of course learning objectives.
+To provide you with quantitative evidence of the learning that occurs with using The Business Strategy Game or GLO-BUS, there is a built-in Learning Assurance Report showing how well each class member performs on nine skills/learning measures versus tens of thousands of students worldwide who have completed the simulation in the past 12 months. - The competitive nature of a strategy simulation arouses positive energy and steps up the whole tempo of the course by a notch or two.
 Nothing sparks class excitement quicker or better than the concerted efforts on the part of class members during each decision round to achieve a high industry ranking and avoid the perilous consequences of being outcompeted by other class members.
 Students really enjoy taking on the role of a manager, running their own company, crafting strategies, making all kinds of operating decisions, trying to outcompete rival companies, and getting immediate feedback on the resulting company performance.
 Co-managers become emotionally invested in running their company and figuring out what strategic moves to make to boost their company's performance.
 All this stimulates learning and causes students to see the practical relevance of the subject matter and the benefits of taking your course.